-Be patient and kind with yourself as you develop new, more supportive habits and beliefs to replace your perfectionistic tendencies.
+Be patient and kind with yourself as you develop new, more supportive habits and beliefs to replace your perfectionist tendencies.

-Here are 12 ways you can free yourself from perfectionism in business:
+Here are 10 ways to free yourself from perfectionism in business:

 1. Take note of where perfection is holding you back.
 Perfectionism is a way of staying safe, a defense mechanism.
 Because you are always in your locus of control, you don’t put yourself out there, try new things, or take risks.
 You fear failure (or — even worse — appearing like a failure) so much that you stop trying.
 What is this costing you?

 3. Practice self-compassion.
 Once you realize how much perfectionism has cost you, you might get down on yourself.
 Instead of feeling resentment or regret about the things you haven’t done, make a new start.
 Commit to trying the things you’ve dreamed about, even if (and especially if) they are outside your comfort zone.
-Forgive yourself for the past and start fresh.
+Forgive yourself for the past and make a new start.

 4. Detach from rewards and recognition.
 As a perfectionist, you love to be recognized for your work.
 You enjoy receiving the reward, whether it’s a raise, pat on the back, or a verbal acknowledgment.
 But realize that you don’t need this type of recognition to be a worthy person.
 Start recognizing yourself as worthy.
 When the acceptance and love comes from within, you don’t need to keep seeking it outside yourself.

 5. Accept yourself as you are today.
-Constantly striving, you’re likely never happy with your current status.
-You may succumb to the thinking, “I’ll be happy when______ happens,” whether it’s a better job, a relationship, a new house, more money.
-Decide to be happy now, as that’s the only path to true freedom.
+As a perfectionist, you are constantly striving, never happy with your current results.
+We all have a tendency to succumb to the thinking, “I’ll be happy when______ happens,” whether it’s getting a full client roster, making 6 figures, or leaving your day job.
+The key is to practice gratitude for where you are now .
 Accept yourself as is — unfinished achievements and all — for who you are, not who you wish you were.
 Ironically, this is the key to growth!

 6. Embrace your “failures.”
-Perfectionists tend to only embrace the “good” parts of themselves.
-But, what if you embraced the totality of who you are, good and bad?
+Perfectionists tend to only embrace the successes.
 Once you are able to view your perceived failures as learning experiences, you can stop punishing yourself.
 Every mistake or misstep has a purpose, even if it’s purely to teach you that something is not for you.
 In fact, when you can practice detachment from the results, you’re on the path to true freedom!

-7. Practice mindfulness.
-Mindfulness means checking in with yourself and being aware of your experiences.
+7. Embrace mindfulness.
+Mindfulness means checking in with yourself and being aware of your thoughts.
 One way to tap into mindfulness is through meditation.
 Meditation allows you the unique opportunity to quiet your mind.
-You’ll sharpen your awareness of your thoughts, without being so reactive to them.
+You’ll sharpen your awareness of your thoughts without being so reactive to them.
 You can realize that you are so much greater than any perfectionist thought you might have.

 9. Look for joy in the process and not the outcome.
-If you’re putting off happiness until you achieve the perfect outcome, you’re wasting a lot of time!
+If you’re waiting to experience perfection in your business, you’re wasting a lot of time!
 The goal is to enjoy the process of growing your business and be willing to experiment along the way.
-One way to experience more joy is celebrate the small moments, rather than waiting until the big prize at the end.
+One way to experience more joy is celebrate the small wins in your business, rather than waiting until the big prize at the end.

-10. Constantly remind yourself, you are enough.
-At the center of perfection is the inner belief: I’ll never be enough or I’m not good enough.
+10. Constantly remind yourself: You are enough.
+At the center of perfection is often a limiting belief, like: I’ll never be enough or I’m not good enough.
 It’s at the core of why we constantly strive to be perfect.
-We think that once we’re perfect, we’ll be enough.
-When you learn to strengthen your self-belief, you can let go of the old thoughts that hold you back and start trusting yourself more in your business.
+We think that once we’re perfect, we’ll finally be able to accept ourselves.
+When you learn to uncover and release limiting beliefs, you can let go of the old thoughts that hold you back and start trusting yourself more in your business.